Implants are an excellent long-term investment for anybody who wants a healthier, natural-looking smile, and more oral comfort.

 The process is relatively straightforward, but it’s advisable to undertake a comprehensive evaluation beforehand, including a dental exam, review of medical history, and treatment plan.

 Stages Of Implant Surgery

 Step 1 – Inserting the Implant

-Regardless of how many stages you go through to have dental implants, there may be some discomfort along the way, including swollen and bruised gums, some pain and possibly minor bleeding and for that reason, some people prefer to eat soft foods during the period after each surgery.
-This is nothing to be concerned about though and can be treated with medication, many people are pleasantly surprised by how little discomfort they experience after the procedure.
+Regardless of how many stages you go through to have dental implants, there may be some discomfort along the way.
+However, this is nothing to be concerned about and treatment can be had with medication; most people are pleasantly surprised by how little discomfort they experience after the procedure.

 Step 2 – Waiting

-Most dental surgeons will use dissolvable stitches, which are more convenient and efficient, but otherwise, a short visit to have them removed may be necessary.
+Most dental surgeons will use dissolvable stitches, which are more convenient and efficient.
+Otherwise, a short visit to have them removed may be necessary.

-During this time, the jawbone and implant unite by growing into one another, which usually takes between three and five months, and this is an essential step as it provides a strong base for the new tooth.
-Patients may feel some post-surgery discomfort but are unlikely to experience any long-term pain.
+During this time, the jawbone and implant unite by growing into one another.
+It usually takes three and five months, and it’s an essential step because it provides a strong base for the new tooth.
+Patients may feel some post-surgery discomfort, but they are unlikely to experience any long-term pain.

 Step 3 – Placing the abutment

 In some instances, the abutment is attached during the initial procedure, but if not, then another minor surgery will be done where the gum is opened again.